Why choose the iPhone 12?

 In order to cope with the addition of 5G to the iPhone range with the iPhone 12, Apple has also produced a brand new central processor unit (CPU) – the brain of your smartphone.
-The 16-core, A14 Bionic chip is the most cutting edge and also the fastest processor yet for any of the iPhone range.
+The 16-core, A14 Bionic chip is the second-fastest processor for the iPhone lineup, only beaten by the iPhone 13’s A15 chip.

 The A4 Bionic chip doesn't just handle the maths that powers the phone, it is also responsible for handling the way the camera operates, enabling it to provide ultra high definition Dolby Vision, more on this later in this guide.

 Aside from very high resolution images and video, the A14 Bionic chip also uses what Apple calls its Neural Engine, which was introduced with the iPhone 11.
-The Neural Engine can perform billions of operations per second (tech speak that you can think of as miles-per-hour and then 0-60mph).
-This is useful for things like Face ID, Animoji and other tasks that see your phone 'learning' from what you do or what you tell it to do.
+The 16-core Neural Engine on the iPhone 12 can perform 11 trillion operations per second, which is phenomenal.
+This is useful for things like Face ID, Animoji, gaming, photography, and other tasks that see your phone 'learning' from what you do or what you tell it to do.
 In short, it's impressive technology to have in your hand.

 The iPhone 12 has two cameras with the biggest change coming in the form of the single rear-facing camera.
 As with previous iPhones this one offers 12 megapixels but its lens now has a larger f/1.6 aperture.
 For the non-tech, this allows for much better day and, importantly, night shots because it allows 27 percent more light to reach its sensor compared with the iPhone 11.
 This sharpens up images even those taken in dark conditions using Night mode.